Emotions run high during the holidays. Prepare for your child’s inevitable Christmas Crash with the Christmas Meltdown Plan printable.

 Here are four additional resources:

 Learning to regulate emotions starts with learning to name them and then understanding how the body feels.
-This printable pack has all the tools you need to help your child learn to get calm.
+The Social-Emotional Learning at Home Printable Pack has all the tools you need to help your child learn to get calm.

-This book helps children understand emotions during holidays and use the positive self-talk “I Can Handle It” to regulate.
+The book I Can Handle Special Occasions helps children understand emotions during holidays and use the positive self-talk “I Can Handle It” to regulate.

-The original book I Can Handle It is also effective.
+The original book I Can Handle It is also really helpful for teaching children to self-regulate with a mantra.

 This book lays it out for busy parents.